Are you considering a move to the beautiful country of Ecuador?

 Customs and etiquette:

 Ecuadorians value respect and politeness, which is reflected in their customs and etiquette.
-While Ecuadorians are generally informal, it’s polite to address older people or those in authority using their titles and surname.
+While Ecuadorians are generally informal, it’s polite to address older people or those in authority using their titles and surnames.

 When invited to an Ecuadorian home, it’s customary to bring a small gift, such as flowers or sweets.